cardano-foundation/CIPs/CIP-param-application/README.md

 will be provided via the redeemer.

-Next, in order to validate a given script is an instance of a known script, first few bytes of an instance must be provided (up until where the parameter is placed).
+Next, in order to validate a given script is an instance of a known script, first bytes of an instance must be provided (up until where the parameters are placed).
 With this "prefix" at hand, the instance's CBOR can be constructed on-chain as such:
 ```hs